If you’re considering switching to more eco-friendly labels for your products or business, you’re riding a growing wave of public sentiment.

-- Diverting around 71 percent of our solid waste from landfills.
+- Diverting around 71% of our solid waste from landfills.
 This includes a waste-to-energy program in which renewable material such as paper fiber and wood are sent to replace coal in power plants.

 - Holding “Take Stock for Education” events in which we invite teachers to peruse and take — for no charge — our surplus office and printing supplies.

 - Assembling a sustainability team that has conducted waste audits and researched ways to reduce our use of energy, water, and raw materials.

 Your Eco-Friendly Label Printer

 The future is green, and as each successive generation prioritizes sustainability, businesses need to get on board.

 Whether your team’s blood has run green for years or you’re simply trying to target eco-conscious consumers, the Label Printers are on board.
 Contact us today to talk about how we can help your brand reduce its environmental impact with sustainable product labels and printing practices.

 Want to know more about your label printing options?
 Download our FREE Custom Label Buying Guide.